 Fiction (I won’t say Narnia or LOTR because those should be understood to be required reading)

 True Grit – Charles Portis.
 The most Calvinistic western ever.
 I hate westerns.
-I love this book
+I love this book with a passion.

 That Hideous Strength – C.S.
 Lewis.
 If you ever tried to get through Abolition of Man and got lost this is the principal Lewis was critiquing put into action.